Who we are

 Computer Hardware, Enterprise Software and Solutions (CHESS) is the Army’s designated primary source for commercial IT.
 CHESS provides a no-fee, flexible procurement strategy through which an Army user may procure commercial-off-the-shelf (COTS) IT hardware, software, and services via an e-commerce (IT e-mart) based process.
 CHESS offers simple, straightforward contract vehicles through its online Army e-commerce ordering system, the IT e-mart (https://chess.army.mil).
 These contracts provide continuous vendor competition for best value and consolidation of requirements to maximize cost avoidance and leverage the Army’s buying power.

-CHESS provides architecturally sound standards and policy-compliant IT Enterprise solutions from more than 20 prime industry IT providers to all Army activities and organizations.
-A key enabler for CHESS’ success is its relationship with the Army Chief Information Officer (CIO)/G-6, Information Systems Engineering Command (ISEC), Network Enterprise Technology Command (NETCOM)/9th Signal Command, and Army Contracting Command - Rock Island (ACC-RI).
+CHESS provides architecturally sound standards and policy-compliant IT enterprise solutions from more than 170 prime industry IT providers to all Army activities and organizations.
+A key enabler for CHESS’s success is its relationship with the Army Office of the Chief Information Officer (OCIO) and Deputy Chief of Staff, G-6, Information Systems Engineering Command (ISEC), Network Enterprise Technology Command (NETCOM)/9th Signal Command and Army Contracting Command - Rock Island (ACC-RI).

-CHESS is also the organization responsible for implementing semi-annual Consolidated Buys (CBs) of desktop and notebook computers, as well as, printers for the Army at the Enterprise level.
+CHESS is also the organization responsible for implementing year-round Consolidated Buys (CBs) of desktop and notebook computers, as well as printers for the Army at the enterprise level.
 The CB process is the most cost-effective approach to fulfilling user requirements for these products.
-The CB directly supports the Army CIO/G6 strategy for acquiring products which are fully compliant with Federal Desktop Computing regulations as well as DoD and Army security and interoperability standards.
+The CB directly supports the Army OCIO and G6 strategy for acquiring products which are fully compliant with federal desktop computing regulations, as well as DOD and Army security and interoperability standards.

 Products and Services